yeokm1/vibrate_alarm_clock/README.md

 ![Screen](/misc/internal.jpg)

 I agree this is an epic mess but the space constraints left me no choice.
 Higher resolution photos are available in the "misc" directory.
+Battery life is approximately 37 hours based on usage of 26mA measured.

 <b>Main Parts used:</b>